natemoo-re/tslint-stencil/docs/decorated-member-style.md

 ```

 ## Code Examples
-- Require all decorated component methods to be multi-line.
+- Require all decorated component properties to be singleline.

     **⚙️ Config**
     ```ts